Jacqueline45/CV_final/models/readme.txt

 	landmark_regression: [batch_size, H'*W', 10], coordinates of (x, y) of five landmarks of a face

 	H': feature map height, W': feature map weight (H'*W' will be the maximum num of faces able to be detected)

+usage: initialize with a model config ( written in config.py)

 resnet50: 104 MB
 mobilenet: 1.75 MB